-This article will explain the elements that make up CRM, how well-managed CRM software can benefit your business, key steps to managing your CRM effectively, and what you need to look for in a CRM platform.
+This article will explain the elements that make up CRM, how well-managed CRM software can benefit your business, and what you need to look for in a CRM platform.
 We’ll also introduce the monday sales CRM as the fully customizable, intuitive CRM option for any type of business.

 What is CRM management?

-CRM (customer relationship management) is the strategies, processes, and tools a business uses to engage and convert potential customers and retain current ones.
-While many people use the term CRM to mean the platform used to manage their customer relations, CRM is much wider-reaching than just technology or phone calls.
+CRM (customer relationship management) consists of the strategies, processes, and tools a business uses to engage and convert potential customers while retaining current ones.
+While many people use the term CRM to describe the platform used to manage their customer relations, CRM is much wider-reaching than just technology or phone calls.

 A mature CRM strategy also focuses on the process and staffing requirements needed to create productive and sustained relationships with customers.

-This might include ensuring hand-offs between the sales and marketing departments are seamless or building a ‘customer first’ organizational culture.
+This might include ensuring hand-offs between the sales and marketing departments are seamless or building a ‘customer first’ organizational culture and secure customer loyalty.

 Ok, so you’re convinced of the benefits of a CRM platform, but — once you’ve got a system in place — how do you go about managing it so you get the most from it?

-Look for a CRM tool that meets the needs of your business and is future proof should you scale or change your organizational strategy.
-Good CRM solutions are customizable, with all the building blocks you need to create a platform that matches the way you do business.
+Look for a CRM tool that meets the needs of your business and is future-proof should you scale or change your organizational strategy.
+Good CRM software solutions are customizable, with all the building blocks you need to create a platform that matches the way you do business.

 Encourage cross-functional training sessions so teams from different departments can learn about the platform together and begin to think about how to implement it optimally across the business.
-This type of approach highlights how the technology intersects with both the people and process elements of your wider strategy.
+This type of approach to CRM management highlights how the technology intersects with both the people and process elements of your wider strategy.

-While a CRM solution can create significant benefits at a functional level, you’ll really get the most from it if you go with an enterprise-wide solution.
+While a sales management software can create significant benefits at a functional level, you’ll really get the most from it if you go with an enterprise-wide solution.
 At that level, you can create greater transparency of customer interactions across the business, encourage cross-functional collaboration, and ensure seamless customer hand-offs between departments.